Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Peak sun hours x solar system kilowatts = amount of kilowatt hours it can produce daily.

-Diagram explaining that 1 peak sun hour equals 1000 watts per square meter, or 1 kilowatt per square meter of sunlight per hour.
+Diagram explaining that 1 Peak Sun Hour is equal to 1000 watts per square meter or 1 kilowatt per square meter of sunlight per hour, with a solar panel and sun rays illustration.

 The amount of sunlight a home receives, along with the intensity of the sun’s rays (which varies as the sun shifts in the sky during the seasons), depends on the location of your home.